nlargueze/obsv/lib/obsv-message/README.md

-# obsv-notif
+# obsv-message

-This crate provides the utilities for notifications.
+This crate provides the utilities for messaging

 It is structured around the `Channel` trait, which represents a notification channel.